 The Texas coastline boasts of at least ten barrier islands of different lengths.
 The better-known islands are more accessible to the mainland and include Galveston, Mustang, and Padre islands.

-According to the Texas Bureau of Economic Geology, Padre Island was formed during the Holocene era, when the glaciers melted and the sea level reached a point close to what it is today.
+According to the Texas Bureau of Economic Geology, Padre Island was formed during the Holocene era, when the glaciers melted and the sea level rose to reach a point close to what it is today.
 During that time valleys were flooded forming existing bays and estuaries all along the Texas coastline.

 Several systems are implicated in the formation of Padre Island and neighboring barrier islands: the wind and ocean.
 Sand and depositions transported during storms continue to form Padre Island’s geology.
 The Texas Bureau of Economic Geology also has recorded Padre Island’s maximum sediment thickness to be approximately 35 to 40 feet, depending on dune formations.

 In addition to sand dunes formation, different sectors of Padre Island have undergone a stability phase, and possibly are now in the process of erosion.
 As noted in the Texas Bureau of Economic Geology, a great section of the northern part of the island is in the stability phase, the rest of the island may already be in the erosion phase.
 The Texas Bureau of Economic Geology also predicts that due to the decrease in sediment buildup, the rise of sea level, and tropical storms the island will retreat landward.

 The United States is also home to the world’s longest stretch of undeveloped barrier island with a length of 13 mi (182 km).
 The largest barrier island in Texas, Padre Island is located off the coast of South Texas and is part of the Padre Island National Seashore, a national park.

 Padre Island has developments on either end of the barrier island with the town of South Padre Island on its southern end and the city of Corpus Christi at the northern end.